 The Kingdom of Saudi Arabia is the largest Arab country of the Middle East.
 It is bordered by Jordan and Iraq on the north and northeast, Kuwait, Qatar, Bahrain and the United Arab Emirates on the east, Oman on the southeast, and Yemen on the south.
-The Arab Gulf lies to the northeast and the Red Sea to its west.

 The origins of Saudi Arabia go back as far as 1744 with the establishment of the first Saudi State.
 The formation of the current Kingdom began in 1902, when Abdul-Aziz bin Saud captured the Al-Saud's ancestral home of Riyadh, and culminated in 1932 with the proclamation and recognition of the Kingdom of Saudi Arabia.

 Saudi Arabia is a member of the Gulf Cooperation Council (GCC).
-It is a member of the Arab League, the Organization of Islamic Cooperation (OIC), the G20, the United Nations, World Trade Organization (WTO) and Organization of Petroleum Exporting Countries (OPEC).
+It is a member of the Arab League, the Organization of Islamic Cooperation (OIC), the G20, the United Nations, World Trade Organization (WTO) and the Organization of Petroleum Exporting Countries (OPEC).

-Australia and Saudi Arabia enjoy a friendly and substantive relationship, underpinned by commercial ties and supported by shared membership in the G20 as well as Australia’s engagement with the Gulf Cooperation Council and Organization of Islamic Cooperation.
-People-to-people contacts are also an important aspect of the relationship, with over 10,000 Saudi enrolments at Australian education institutions in 2014.
+Australia and Saudi Arabia enjoy a friendly relationship.
+This is underpinned by commercial ties and supported by shared membership in the G20 as well as Australia’s engagement with the GCC and OIC, which are both headquartered in Saudi Arabia (Riyadh and Jeddah respectively).

 The Saudi Government initiated structural reform measures in the 1990s designed to encourage privatisation, liberalise foreign trade and reform investment regimes.
 Commercial laws were revised and initial steps were taken to free up foreign investment and privatise parts of the state sector.
-This agenda continues, with a focus on economic diversity and privatisation.
-In March 2007, the opening of new sectors to foreign investment including insurance services, wholesale/retail trade, communications services and air/rail transport services, was announced.
-Education and skills development are a major focus for the government.
-The approximately $5 billion King Abdullah Scholarship Program (KASP), launched in 2005, funds over 185,000 young Saudis to undertake tertiary studies abroad.
-The KASP has recently been renewed for another five years to 2019.
-Australia is an approved destination for Saudi students under the KASP.
+Sustained low oil prices have seen an accelerated agenda for economic reform, focused on diversification, privatisation and job creation.
+Education and skills development are a major focus for the government, as the policy of ‘Saudisation’ looks to increase the percentage of Saudi citizens working in the private sector.
+An approximately $5 billion scholarship program was launched in 2005, funding over 185,000 young Saudis to undertake tertiary studies abroad.
+The program has recently been revamped to ensure closer alignment between scholarships and in demand skills.
+It is now known as the King Salman Scholarship Program.
 The Saudi Government is also engaged in a major program for the construction of educational institutions in Saudi Arabia.

-Trade and Investment
+Trade and investment

 Australia-Saudi business ties have expanded.
-The March 2013 Joint Ministerial Commission meeting saw the signing of a MoU between the Australia-Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Australia Saudi Joint Business Council.
+The March 2013 Joint Ministerial Commission meeting saw the signing of a MoU between the Australia Saudi Business Council and the Council of Saudi Chambers of Commerce establishing the Australia Saudi Joint Business Council.
 The establishment of the Saudi-based chapter, the Saudi-Australian Business Council, was formally approved in July 2014.

 Saudi Arabia's needs are well suited to Australian capabilities.
 Saudi Arabia has a sound economy with a fast-growing and young population, a well-managed banking system, good infrastructure, and generally low import duties and barriers.
 Its business community is sophisticated and familiar with Western practices.
 Austrade is represented in both Riyadh and Jeddah.